geshan/gemini-workshop/README.md

 </details>

+#### What's next

 19. Further steps

 The generated code is more like a proof of concept.
 You can add an API layer and UI on top of it to make it more useful.
+You can deploy that API on Google Cloud Run as serverelss containers.

 For instance below is a basic UI generated with [v0](https://v0.dev/r/iP3BVQiLBa5) with the prompt:

 <details>
 <summary>Prompt to generate UI on V0</summary>